-A printer adjusts the distance over which the LPD sensor will detect reflections.
+A potentiometer adjusts the distance over which the LPD sensor will detect reflections.
 The maximum range may be adjusted over a distance of 0.20" to 0.85".
 Distances are measured from the surface of the sensor to the reflecting surface.
-The sensor is calibrated and set at the factory.
+The sensor is set to the maximum detection at the factory.
 This pot may be used to decrease sensor range to avoid false reflections from stationary objects such as a cutter.